Four Things You Can Do To Help Homeless and Foster Youth

 Completing the FAFSA is challenging for many students due to its complexity and length.
 Youth who are in crisis and/or may not have supportive adults in their lives may find it even more challenging.

 - K-12 Homeless Liaisons, Service Providers, Child Welfare Agencies and Advocates: Local universities and college access organizations often host FAFSA completion events where students can receive one-on-one assistance to fill out the FAFSA.
 Find out if there are local FAFSA completion events near your community through NCAN’s “Form Your Future” (scroll to the bottom of the page and enter your state).
 If there are events in or near your community, let homeless and foster youth know and help them to attend.
+Consider utilizing The Scholarship Academy for a more personalized financial aid training approach.

 - Financial Aid Administrators: Financial aid administrators can host open office hours for students to ask questions about completing the FAFSA.
 Times throughout the week should vary to accommodate work and class schedules.
 Providing snacks for students may help them feel more comfortable and provide a more relaxing environment.
 Making case managers or counselors available can reduce stress and provide additional support to students who may find it difficult to disclose sensitive information about their families and/or living situation.